AP6YC/AP6YC.github.io_academic/content/authors/admin/_index.md

 ---
 # Display name
-name: Sasha Petrenko
+# name: Sasha Petrenko
+title: Sasha Petrenko

 # Username (this should match the folder name)
-authors:
+# authors:
-- admin
+# - admin

 # Is this the primary user of the site?
 superuser: true

 # Role/position
 role: Ph.D.
-Student - Graduate Researcher
+Candidate of Computer Engineering

 # Organizations/Affiliations
 organizations: